eldritch-cookie/KubeJSMysticalAgriculture/README.md

-# loo at the kubejs wiki for documentation
+# look at the kubejs wiki for documentation